BusbyLab/git-gh-demo/README.md

 As long as you’re running `git status` (and reading the output), you shouldn’t get too surprised!
 When in doubt, take it slowly.

+Usually, it’s best practice to make several commits in series while you’re working on different sections of your code.
+By choosing to work on specific sections of your code, you can write more specific `commit` messages.
+You can treat these commit messages as notes to yourself or your collaborators describing what you did.
+If you’re happy with your changes after making a series of commits, go ahead and `push`.

-I’ll update this repo with more information on how to use other `git` and `gh` commands!
+I’ll be updating this repo with more information on how to use other `git` and `gh` commands!

 ## Reproducibility